 Proposition 6.
 Assume that $\beta_2 > 1 > \beta_1 > 0$.
-Then there exists some open set of parameter values for which the economy represented by (6) simultaneously exhibits middle-income traps and perpetual growth paths, but without a poverty trap.
+Then, there exists some open set of parameter values for which the economy represented by (6) simultaneously exhibits a middle-income trap and perpetual growth paths but no poverty trap.

 Proof.
-From Lemma 4 we can find parameters that satisfy the inequalities given by (14), which implies the existence of a trapping interval (middle-income trap).
+From Lemma 4, we can find parameters that satisfy the inequalities given by (14), which implies the existence of a trapping interval (middle-income trap).
 As all inequalities appearing in Lemma 4 are strict, any mapping T with slightly perturbed parameters also exhibits a middle-income trap.
-The non-existence of poverty traps follows from Lemma 5.
-For perpetual growth paths, just consider that $T'(\bar{k}2) = T'2(\bar{k}2) > 1$ because of convexity of T_2 .
-Figure 10 graphically represents the meaning of Proposition 6.
+The nonexistence of poverty traps follows from Lemma 5.
+For perpetual growth paths, consider that $T'(\bar{k}2) = T'2(\bar{k}2) > 1$ because of the convexity of T_2 .